jsonmona/source-server-monitor/README.md

-## Valve Server Monitor
+## Source Server Monitor

-A simple monitoring application for game servers using Valve Source Engine Query.
+A simple monitoring application for game servers using Source Engine Query.

 This program is NOT for testing *the* Steam webpage!